Bosch says takes diesel software manipulation allegations very seriously

-FRANKFURT (Reuters) - German auto supplier Robert Bosch [ROBG.UL] on Wednesday said it took “very seriously” allegations of diesel software manipulation, responding to a lawsuit brought by U.S. law firm Hagens Berman.
+FRANKFURT, Jan 10 (Reuters) - German auto supplier Robert Bosch on Wednesday said it took “very seriously” allegations of diesel software manipulation, responding to a lawsuit brought by U.S. law firm Hagens Berman.

 Hagens Berman accused Ford Motor Co of rigging its F-250 and F-350 Super Duty trucks with emissions-cheating devices to ensure they passed tests, in the lawsuit filed on Wednesday.
 The lawsuit also names Bosch as a defendant.